marcwrobel/functional-programming-jargon-fr/readme.md

 pairToCoords(coordsToPair({ x: 1, y: 2 })) // {x: 1, y: 2}
 ```

 Isomorphisms are an interesting example of [morphism](#morphism) because more than single function is necessary for it to be satisfied.
-Isomorphisms are also [homomorphisms](#homomorphism) since both input and output types share the property of being reversable.
+Isomorphisms are also [homomorphisms](#homomorphism) since both input and output types share the property of being reversible.

 ### Catamorphism